-Computer plays a very vital role in present day life, more so, in the professional life of Diploma engineers.
-In order to enable the students use the computers effectively in problem solving, this course offers the modern programming language C along with exposure to various engineering applications of computers.
-The knowledge of C language will be reinforced by the practical exercises and demonstration of application software in the field of Electrical Engineering during the course of study.
-Introduction to data base management system is also a very significant field with vast employment potential.
+Computers play a vital role in present day life, more so, in the professional life of technician engineers.
+People working in the field of computer industry, use computers in solving problems more easily and effectively.
+In order to enable the students use the computers effectively in problem solving, this course offers the modern programming language C along with exposition to various applications of computers.
+The knowledge of C language will be reinforced by the practical exercises.